liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal-with-hooks/08-overriding-and-adding-struts-actions-using-hooks.markdown

     ![Figure 2: The new Struts action displays *Hello World!* in your browser.](../../images/struts-action-display.png)

-In this tutorial, you learned about the interfaces used for Struts actions.
-Then, you learned how to override an exisiting action and create a new action using a hook.
+Great!
+Now you know about the interfaces used for Struts actions.
+You also learned how to override an exisiting action and create a new action using a hook.
+Your're ready to strut your stuff!